Review of: Status Money

 Status Money brings all your accounts into one place and lets you discreetly compare your finances to those of your peers to get a better idea of how you’re doing when it comes to spending, debt, credit score, income and more.
-However, the platform is new, and without an FAQ guide, it could take some time to get to know and use the features.
+However, Status Money is perhaps best suited to the user who is already aware of their net worth and balances so that they can catch any mistakes.

 Thanks to social media, we’ve gotten really used to sharing practically everything.

 From our favorite music… to an amazing meal we’ve cooked… to what our cats are up to…

 But some of us really hold tight to the concept that “Knowledge is power.”
 And the more information we have, the more knowledge we have, right?

 So why don’t we share more information about our finances?

 “Whoa!
 Wait a minute there,” you say.

 But don’t worry, we’re not talking about sensitive, private stuff like PINs.

 Instead, we could benefit from knowing stuff like this:

 - Are you getting the same interest rate as other people with the same credit score as you?